MileHacker Logo

 Public Transport & Planning

-• Public transit choices like buses may not be fully accessible, with variations in bus models.
+• Mass transit options like buses could have limited accessibility, with variations in bus models.

 • Ferry accessibility varies by boat and tide conditions; inquiring directly with operators is advisable.

-• It is advisable to ask directly service providers and accommodations regarding specific accessibility features before your trip.
+• It's a good idea to ask directly service providers and accommodations regarding specific accessibility features before your trip.

 Accessible Options & Considerations